dataq-instruments/Beta-Firmware/README.md

 Firmware here are unreleased experimental version

-There are two groups of firmware here, the lower number is the released version, the higher number is the release candidate

 ```diff
 -For DI-2108, DI-2108P, DI-4108 and DI-4208 without standalone capability,
 -please find the firmware in the folder of NonStandAloneDevices